async-labs/builderbook/README.md

 2. Point your domain to Zeit world nameservers: [three steps](https://zeit.co/world#get-started)

-3. Check up `now.json` file.
-If you are using `dotenv` and `.env` for env variables, no need to change `now.json` file.
-If you changes to app, check up how to [configure now](https://zeit.co/docs/features/configuration).
+3. Check the `now.json` file.
+If you are using `dotenv` and `.env` for env variables, no need to change `now.json`.
+If you make changes to the app, check up how to [configure now](https://zeit.co/docs/features/configuration).

 4. Make sure you updated `ROOT_URL` in `package.json` and `lib/getRootURL.js` files.

 5. Check that you have all production-level env variable in `.env`.
-In your terminal, deploy app by running `now`.
+In your terminal, deploy the app by running `now`.

 5. Now outputs your deployment's URL, for example: `builderbook-zomcvzgtvc.now.sh`.